XOWithSauce/schedule-nacops/README.md

 - BuyBusts:
 	- true: When you deal customers product, based on the customer relationship this might trigger a Buy Bust, spawning a Cop behind you!
 	- false: Disabled

+ - IncludeSpawned:
+	- true: When the mod is running, tries to search for spawned / despawned cops.
+Only enable this feature if you use mods that spawn or despawn cops at runtime!
+   	- false: Default Disabled.